Destrozado y sin control: Background and release

 The album was released in 2010 as Shaw's debut as a solo artist.
 The album contains nine tracks in the genres of Rock, Ballad, and Electronic rhythms.
 The album was produced by Latin Grammy Award nominated producer Francisco Murias.
-Shaw stated that she had been working on this album since the age of 16.
+On an interview with RPP Noticias, Shaw stated that she had been working on this album since the age of 16.

 Commercial performance

 The album had success in Perú, causing Shaw to get recognition in the country and was selected to represent Perú at the Viña del Mar International Song Festival in 2011 where she performed Destrozado y sin control and ended up in second place.
 The song also entered the top 20 in the charts in Perú.

-Critical reception

-Users on the website Album of the Year gave the album a score of 60.